 I don’t know if you’re like me, but for some dinners, I just love having bread on the table.
 I don’t really have time to make yeasted breads everyday, and I don’t necessarily need that kind of bread every meal.
 Quick breads are amazing, because not only are they quick, but they are often fill with amazing flavours!
 For us, this quick bread really hits the spot.
 You can have it ready for dinner in about one hour.
 And it’s just so darn good.

 Let the cornbread cool on a rack until it’s just slightly warm…but without the parchment paper!

 This cornbread has a nice amount of cheddar cheese and just the right hit of jalapeno peppers.
 It has a bit of brown sugar in it, but it’s just enough to give this cornbread a nice mellow flavour.

 You can also bake this cornbread in a square 8 inch pan, if you like.
 I personally like using loaf tins, especially glass ones.
-The outside of the cornbread browns up really nice in a glass pan.
+The outside of the cornbread browns up really nicely in a glass pan.

 This cornbread is delicious on its own, or you can spread it with butter if that’s what you prefer.
-Also, if you have a favourite flavoured butter recipe, now would be a god time to pull that out and whip some up.
+Also, if you have a favourite flavoured butter recipe, now would be a good time to pull that out and whip some up.
 Not that this cornbread needs anymore flavour, but there are some great flavoured butter recipes that could take this up a notch.

 Cheddar Jalapeno Corn Bread can accompany so many dishes: soups, chili, ribs or stews.
 Easy to make, and so nice to enjoy.